ehystiv/SRMake/README.md

 # SRMake
- A simple generator for Respotory and Service classes
+ A simple generator for Repository and Service classes

 ## How to install